mdoucem/Fi-Ug-Datascience-Meetup/Linear Regression/index.md

   - R, Rstudio and Pyhon introductions

-  - Loading and exploring the dataset -> Salary data.
+  - Loading and exploring the dataset -> Economic data Africa.

   - Build a simple linear regression model and evaluate how good it is.